Broken Journey: Box office

 Broken Journey was a commercial disappointment recording a loss of £63,900.
-This was attributed in part to the fact that the film came out 18 months after the accident which inspired it and was no longer topical.
+According to one set of records, the film earned producer's receipts of £91,300 in the UK and £41,800 overseas making a total of £133,100.
+Considering the budget was £197,000 it made a loss of £63,900.
+This performance was attributed in part to the fact that the film came out 18 months after the accident which inspired it and was no longer topical.

-Critical
+Critical response

 Broken Journey was critically received as a disaster film.
-Reviewer A.W.
-Weiler of The New York Times observed that the film was effective; "... (an) intelligent script and a uniformly excellent cast serve to make the import a diverting entertainment.
+Reviewer A.H.
+Weiler of The New York Times observed that the film was effective: "(an) intelligent script and a uniformly excellent cast serve to make the import a diverting entertainment.
 And, the rugged, spectacular mountain backgrounds are an added note of authenticity to the yarn which accents character study rather than melodramatics."
-The reviewer, however, had a caution that "..'Broken Journey', which might have been a top-flight, thoroughly exciting excursion, is simply a meticulously-planned trip in which the travellers are more interesting than the itinerary."
+The reviewer, however, had a caution that the film "which might have been a top-flight, thoroughly exciting excursion, is simply a meticulously-planned trip in which the travellers are more interesting than the itinerary."

+Kine Weekly wrote that the film: "opens spectacularly, but the main story, woven from the reactions of 13 oddly assorted people suddenly cut off from the outside world and faced with almost certain death, contains many theatrical characters and moments, and peters out without recapturing the realistic initial thrills.
+Done many times before in slightly different guises, its tangled tale is much more suited to the stage than screen.

+The Monthly Film Bulletin wrote: "This is a sentimental yet well-constructed film, each little tale being carefully co-ordinated, and each bit of life neatly dovetailed.
+There are moments of great beauty, such as when Romer recites a poem as a funeral oration over John's grave.
+This is poignant and gripping in the extreme.
+The mountain scenes are obviously accurate – they were taken in Haute-Savoie – and the photography is clear and good.
+The competent cast play intelligently.

 Steven H. Scheuer in Movies on TV, 1986–87 noted that the film was "tense, well acted melodrama."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Prototype disaster film has its moments."

+Leslie Halliwell said: "Unpersuasive and stagey melodrama which wastes some good talent."

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "A plane full of mismatched characters comes down in the Alps.
+Guess what happens next?
+Watching painfully earnest tales like this makes you wonder why anyone bothers with disaster movies, and why it took so long for Airplane! to come along and mock them.
+Director Ken Annakin, on his third picture, has little idea how to freshen up the stock situations, while there are few hidden depths in the overfamiliar characters."